Niuhych/trustworthy-experiments-core/README.md

 To evaluate the framework without sharing proprietary data, please send back:

-1) Your exact command line used to run the tool (copy/paste).
+1) The exact command line you used (copy/paste).
 2) The generated JSON output (`--out-json ...`).
 3) The generated Markdown report (`--out-md ...`).

 Optional (helps interpretation, still privacy-friendly):
-- short description of the metric (what `revenue`/`sessions` represent)
+- what the numerator/denominator represent in your domain (e.g., what `revenue` / `sessions` mean),
-- experiment duration (days) and unit of analysis (user/session/account)
+- unit of analysis (user / account / session) and experiment duration (days),
-- approximate sample sizes (n_control, n_test)
-- whether the pre-period covariate is guaranteed to be measured before exposure (yes/no)
+- confirmation that the pre-period covariate is measured strictly before exposure (yes/no),
-- any notable data properties: heavy tails, many zeros, strong outliers, bot traffic, etc.
+- notable data properties: heavy tails, many zeros, strong outliers, bot traffic, etc.

 If anything fails, please also include:
-- the full error text
+- the full error message / stack trace,
+- output of `python --version`,
-- your Python version (if known) and OS
+- your OS (e.g., Windows/macOS/Linux).

 ## Status